jnozzi/cocoadev.com/markdown/BookCoreMacOSXandUnix.md

 ***Description:**

 For a couple of years, Big Nerd Ranch has been quietly publishing a great book called "Core Mac OS X and Unix Programming."
 The book discusses how the plumbing of Mac OS X works, and how you as a programmer can leverage the power hidden there.
-It covers topics like multithreading, exceptions, General/NSTask, Distributed Objects, Bonjour, General/CFRunLoop, the keychain, directory services, and network programming with sockets.
+It covers topics like multithreading, exceptions, NSTask, Distributed Objects, Bonjour, CFRunLoop, the keychain, directory services, and network programming with sockets.
 It also covers the tools: the debugger, the compiler, the linker, and the performance tools.
 The book is the natural sequel to "Cocoa Programming for Mac OS X."

 This is the second edition of that book.
 In light of Apple's decision to prefix the name of every new technology with the word "Core", we have renamed the book "Advanced Mac OS X Programming."